Nov 23, 2024

 Grievances involving unfair, arbitrary or capricious treatment in any of the College’s programs or services should also be filed in accordance with the stated formal procedures of this policy.
 While the filing of a written complaint activates the formal grievance process, the College will seek to investigate thoroughly all complaints whether initially presented orally or in writing.

 It is the desire of the College to settle all grievances as fairly and expeditiously as possible.
-If the grievance cannot be resolved informally, the aggrieved faculty/staff member may file a written grievance with the Dean or Vice President who has administrative responsibility for the department or division of the College where the grievance is lodged for the purpose of the grievancebeing heard by the Personnel Grievance Committee.
+If the grievance cannot be resolved informally, the aggrieved faculty/staff member may file a written grievance with the Dean or Vice President who has administrative responsibility for the department or division of the College where the grievance is lodged for the purpose of the grievance being heard by the Personnel Grievance Committee.
 The Personnel Grievance Committee is appointed by the President as necessary and shall be composed of the following: A member of the President’s Cabinet, a Dean/Associate/Assistant Dean, and three members of the faculty and staff.
 The President shall appoint one member to serves as chair.
 Members with a self-identified conflict of interest are asked to recuse themselves from participation.
 The committee is charged with examining the evidence provided and cross-examining evidence or any information that needs to be considered in making the arbitration recommendation.

 If the grievance involves a particular dean or if the aggrieved party believes that a conflict of interest exists with the particular dean, he/she may elect to file the written grievance directly with the appropriate Vice President who will convene the Personnel Grievance Committee to handle the grievance as outlined above.